wbamberg/web-security-docs/authentication/passwords.md

 4. [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)

 Websites should use password storage and verification functions provided by a reputable framework, rather than trying to implement their own.
 For example, [Django](https://docs.djangoproject.com/en/5.0/topics/auth/passwords/) uses PBKDF2 by default but enables you to use a different algorithm if you choose.
-'

-## more

-- no password hints
-- no regular changes
-- notify users of abnormal behavior